-The drug release profiles are given in Figure 8, in which the y-axis is the amount of released drug as a percentage of the initial drug.
+The drug release profiles are given in Figure 9, in which the y-axis is the amount of released drug as a percentage of the initial drug.
 Simulation results are also provided.
-A higher release rate is observed in matrix with higher drug concentration, as discussed in Figure 8.
+A higher release rate is observed in matrix with higher drug concentration.
 Drug release profiles are a strong function of drug concentration.
 For low drug concentration, drug release begins with an induction period during which a limited amount of drug is released.
 For medium drug concentration, the release profiles begin with an initial burst, followed by an induction period.
-As the drug concentration increases, the initial burst is more significant and the induction period is shorter.
 With a higher drug concentration, the space occupied by the drug molecules has higher opportunity to connect with each other, forming channels which allow for fast drug release and water diffusion.
 Therefore, degradation is accelerated, leading to a short induction period.
-At 20% drug concentration, no induction period is observed.
-The higher degradation rate causes a higher drug release rate as shown in Figure 8.
+At 20 % drug concentration, no induction period is observed.

-The model captures physical phenomena obtained experimentally, including initial burst, induction period, and subsequent release.
+The simulation results given in Figure 9 capture the physical phenomena obtained experimentally, including initial burst, induction period, and subsequent release.
 Deviation between simulation and experiment is observed in the late stage of release period.
 In simulation, the drug release rate slows down at the end.
 This stems from the different diffusion time for drug located near the surface and in the center.
-As given in Figure 9, the spatial drug distribution is simulated for the PLLA with 5% drug after the end of induction period (30 days) and in the end of drug release (70 days).
+As given in Figure 10, the spatial drug distribution is simulated for the PLLA with 5 % drug after the end of induction period (30 days) and in the end of drug release (70 days).
 Drug release starts on the matrix surface.
 Because of the shorter path length, drug diffusion requires shorter time.
 The drug molecules located in the matrix center, on the other hand, are released in the late stage.
 Due to the longer path length of diffusion to the surface, they are released at a slower rate.
 Experimentally drug release in the late stage is accelerated by matrix disintegration.
 The cleavage and holes generated during this period enlarge the matrix contact area with the release medium and accelerate drug release, which accounts for the deviation between simulation and experiment in the late stage.